Shuang-MS/azure-ai-search-multimodal-sample/README.md

   - Run ```azd auth login```
   - Run ```azd env new <YOUR_ENVIRONMENT_NAME>```
   - Run ```azd env set AZURE_PRINCIPAL_ID $(az ad signed-in-user show --query id -o tsv)```
-  - Change "indexer-image-verbal" to "self-multimodal-embedding" to use Cohere model for embedding
   - Run azd up.
 This command will
     - Provision the azure resources
     - Package the application